lin-liwei/CurrI2P/README.md

 #### step 3.
 Download data.

-We provide the inference data from the KITTI dataset (sequences 9-10) to help you quickly get started with evaluating CurrI2P (VP2P).
+We provide the inference data from the KITTI dataset (sequences 9-10) in [here](https://drive.google.com/file/d/1xWy-f9N7P8BtIYcZ7E6fwgiYx8jhsch1/view?usp=drive_link) to help you quickly get started with evaluating CurrI2P (VP2P).
 The data tree should be arranged as:

 ```
 KITTI/